University of San Carlos: Later history

 Cardinal-elect Ladislav Nemet served as USC's chaplain in the 1980s.

 In 2012, USC inaugurated one of the country's biggest university central library and learning resource center at the Talamban campus.
 Infrastructure development of USC Talamban campus is being undertaken continuously with the expansion and building of access roads within the campus, underground cabling of utilities and communication lines, and construction of the new university stadium, conference and tourism center.
 USC Talamban campus is envisioned as an Univer-City by 2030 one of the first among the universities in the country.

 USC suffered significant backlash when on April 26, 2020, broadcaster Bobby Nalzaro wrote on a newspaper column about his worries over a reported announcement by the university that classes in all levels would resume on May 4, barely a week after the enhanced community quarantine in the city (ECQ) was to end under the city's original lockdown schedule of April 28 (which was later postponed to May 15).
 This announcement by the school sparked a large online backlash from the students, which expanded to backlash from other concerned parties after the extension was announced.

+In 2025, the USC Basic Education department was formally separated from the rest of the university as San Carlos School of Cebu, Inc. (SCSC), still under the administration of the SVD.
+SCSC's grand launching ceremony was held on September 5, 2025.

 Campuses

-USC consists of five campuses in different areas of Metro Cebu, with a combined land area of 88 hectares.
-The Downtown Campus and the Talamban Campus house the collegiate units, while the North Campus, South Campus, and Montessori Academy house the various basic education units.
+USC consists of two campuses in different areas of Metro Cebu, with a combined land area of 88 hectares.

 Downtown Campus

 USC's Downtown Campus (DC), colloquially referred to as the Main Campus, is located in a city block enclosed by P. del Rosario Street, Pelaez Street, Sanciangko Street, and Junquera Street.
 This campus primarily holds the School of Business and Economics and the School of Law and Governance.
 The buildings of the Downtown Campus are among the oldest structures in the university.
-Among them are: